varya/varya.github.com/src/documents/posts/docpad-with-bem-taste_en.html.md

 plugins, [learn at Docpad website](http://docpad.org/).

-Moreover, [Stackoverflow](http://stackoverflow.com/) indeed already has an answer to almost all the question you have.
+Moreover, [Stackoverflow](http://stackoverflow.com/) indeed already has an answer to almost all the questions you have.
 If not, create a new one.

 ## Why BEM?
 BEM is a very flexible modular solution for frontend which enables to develop reusable CSS and JavaScript components.
-Some code can be taken from open source libraries.
+Plus, some code can be taken from their open source libraries.

 You can learn a lot about BEM from [my articles and talks](/en/content) or at the [official BEM site](http://bem.info/).